Best Hardwood Fence Paling Styles for Australian Homes

 What Are Hardwood Fence Palings?

-Hardwood fence palings are the upright boards that are fastened to the horizontal rails of a fence and that are secured by posts.
+Hardwood fence palings are the upright boards that are fastened to the horizontal rails of a fence and secured by posts.
+They form the backbone of any respectable boundary that won't collapse during the next decent windstorm.
+They are made from strong, durable timber species like spotted gum, ironbark, or blackbutt.

-Unlike softer options like pine palings, hardwood palings offer extra strength, greater resistance to the demanding Australian weather, and have a more premium appearance.
+Hardwood palings are quite unlike softer options like pine palings that surrender faster than your diet on a Friday night.
+With high natural durability ratings, they offer extra strength, greater resistance to the demanding Australian weather, and have a more premium appearance.

 Hardwood Fence Paling Styles for Australian Homes

-When it comes to choosing a fencing style, it’s not one-size-fits-all.
-Here are some of the most common and visually appealing hardwood fence paling styles that suit Aussie homes:
+When it comes to choosing a fencing style, it's definitely not one-size-fits-all.
+Here are popular and attractive hardwood fence paling styles that fit Aussie homes:

 1. Butted Paling Fence

-This is a classic fencing style, and is simple, clean, and practical.
-In a butted paling fence, each paling is right up next to another, with no gaps at all in between.
-This style is perfect for private fencing and works extremely well in residential areas.
+This is a classic fencing style that's simple, clean, and practical enough to satisfy even the fussiest neighbours.
+In a butted paling fence, each paling sits right up next to another, with no gaps at all in between.
+This style is perfect for private fencing and works extremely well in residential areas where you actually want to avoid awkward eye contact over the boundary line.

 2. Lapped Paling Fence

-This appearance uses hardwood palings that are slightly overlapped.
-Each paling in the lapped fence style just covers the next paling underneath it.
-Lapped fences are an excellent choice if you want less maintenance, maximum privacy, and better protection from the wind.
+This appearance uses hardwood palings that are slightly overlapped, like roof tiles but vertical.
+Each paling in the lapped fence style covers the next paling underneath it.
+Lapped fences are an excellent choice if you want less maintenance, maximum privacy, and better protection from wind that tries to rearrange your outdoor furniture.

-• Frequently utilised in conjunction with robust hardwood posts to provide support
+• Frequently utilised in conjunction with robust hardwood posts to provide proper support.

 3. Lapped and Capped Fence